philgyford/uk-parliament-demographics/README.md

 The data about UK population age bands, in `public/data/uk.json`, is based on mid-2016 figures from [this Office for National Statistics bulletin](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/bulletins/nationalpopulationprojections/2016basedstatisticalbulletin).

-Each band shows the number of people in the UK in that age band, in 1000s.
+Each band shows the number of people in the UK in that age band, rounded to the nearest 1000.